LogoLogo

 keyValuePairs array

 The keyValuePairs array contains key-value pair content.
-For example, for a PDF of a form with fields, a key-value pair might represent a field label and field value.
+For example, for a PDF of a form with fields, a key-value pair might represent a field label and a field value.

 For each key-value pair, the keyValuePairs array contains a key-value pair object.